WinVector/Examples/LogisticOmit/LargeSystem.md

 a basis for the orthogonal complement of an all ones vector of length equal to the number of values the variable takes.

-All we need to do to establish that these are *all* of the null-vectors, is to bound the rank of the null space that there are in.
+We can establish that these are *all* of the null-vectors by showing the number of these independent vectors match the rank of the null space.
 In [“Solving for Hidden Data”](https://win-vector.com/2023/09/02/solving-for-hidden-data/) the null space is rank 1, and here it is rank 4.
 In both of these cases this means the Kronecker product vectors are the entire null space.
 It turns